 The core principle: never use a video conferencing tool as your final audio recording.
 Zoom, Microsoft Teams, and Google Meet all apply heavy compression and noise suppression algorithms designed to make voice communication intelligible, not broadcast-quality.
 The result is audio that sounds processed, narrow in frequency range, and often has artifacts from the noise suppression that become obvious when played back through speakers or headphones.

 Use a dedicated remote recording platform that captures local audio from each participant and syncs the tracks.
 Riverside.fm and Zencastr are the standard choices.
 Local audio capture means each speaker’s audio is recorded directly on their device and uploaded to the platform after the session.
 The quality doesn’t depend on internet connection stability.
-A guest with a slow connection will still deliver a clean local recording, even if the video call itself dropped frames.
+A guest with a slow connection will still deliver a clean local recording, even if the video call itself drops frames.

 Both Riverside.fm and Zencastr use encrypted sessions, which is relevant for finance professionals handling sensitive discussions, guest content under NDA, or any conversation where data security is a consideration.
-For more detail on how these platforms handle recordings, our guide on saving your cloud recordings covers file management after the session ends.
+For more details on how these platforms handle recordings, our guide on saving your cloud recordings covers file management after the session ends.

 For content repurposing, Descript connects directly to recorded files and generates AI-assisted transcripts with speaker labels, useful for compliance record-keeping and for producing written content from each episode without a manual transcription step.

-Guest prep checklist, send this to every remote guest before the session:
+Guest prep checklist: Send this to every remote guest before the session:

 - Headphones on before the session starts (not earbuds if avoidable)